The Mystery that befell the town of Hull England

-In fact I'll bet up to half of those imported items that were raw material came from Vinland.
+In fact I'll bet up to half of the imported raw material came from Vinland.
 Entire crews were probably told they were going to Greenland so that only the captain and a mate or two knew where they actually went.

-There are still these questions that PBS poses about other locations of possible Syphilis outbreaks in the Old World.
+There is still the questions that PBS poses about other locations of possible Syphilis outbreaks in the Old World.

 Archaeologists have found ancient skeletons with tell-tale signs of syphilis, such as thickening in the lower leg bones and pitting in the skull, at half a dozen sites in England, and also in Italy, Israel, and other locations in Europe.